Attorneys

 The Tozer family

-1817 A 'substantial' property in West Street occupied by Solomon Tozer is up for sale.
+1817 A 'substantial' property in West Street occupied by Solomon Tozer was up for sale.
 The house had two parlours, a drawing room, a kitchen, 7 bedrooms, a wash-house, scullery, pantries, drying lofts and a pump.
+This may have been a different Solomon Tozer.

 Exeter Flying Post 16 Oct 1817 p1 col5

-This is probably the same Solomon Tozer who died aged 48 in 1819, and was buried in Ashburton on 19th May.
+Solomon Tozer died aged 48 in 1819, and was buried in Ashburton on 19th May.
 The burial record states that he was an attorney.

 Parish register